dvtate/ideas/README.md

 Some project ideas I'd work on if I had more freetime/motivation.
 See other `.md` files and the lists below for specs and ideas.

 ## Useful Software
+- Crowdsourced Logistics App: help get things from point A to where it needs to go
+  - use case: recyclables/e-waste - list e-waste/recyclables on the app, someone picks it up, and uses/sells it
+  - use case: [CBCM](https://birdmonitors.net) - list bird on app, someone comes to rescue it and/or take it to rehabber
-- Google-maps app for Linux that works on Linux phones
+- Google Maps app for Linux that works on Linux phones
-- Arch Wiki command line version
-- Preprocessor for TypeScript
-- WASM linker
 - Automated tool that helps you migrate your code from github to codeberg or some other git hosting platform not owned by M$
-- JavaScript library which converts objects into graphviz dot format
-- Guest list widget for website that has actual world map
 - Tinder for e-dating (ie - browser extension to highlight single users on social media)
-- GUI LDAP client for Linux Desktop
 - Federated GitHub alternative
 - Trello/jira desktop app/alternative/self-hostable
-- live subtitles for livestreams api
 - [researchinenglish.com](https://researchinenglish.com) browser plugin
+- Arch Wiki command line version

+## Languages, Devtools, APIs, etc.
+- Preprocessor for TypeScript
+- WASM linker
+- GUI LDAP client for Linux Desktop
 - Universal CI/CD platform language
   - can run on top of other CI/CD platforms, locally, or self-hosted
   - translate to/from other CI/CD platforms
 - [RFC 6265](https://datatracker.ietf.org/doc/html/rfc6265) compliant C++ cookie jar library
+- live subtitles for livestreams api
+- JavaScript library which converts objects into graphviz dot format
+- Guest list widget for website that has actual world map

 ## Useless but Interesting/fun\[ny]
 - `diff` except it always just says the entire file changed (unless both files have same inode?)
 - Shopping carts with turn signals; grocery stores with traffic signs+lights
 - Program which creates animation where one plant turns into a network of plants via asexual reproduction.
 Inputs: list of coordinates
 - digital sliderule
+- Phone which electrocutes you if you don't unlock it

 ## Games
 - Chemical factory game